microsoft/promptflow/docs/how-to-guides/generate-test-data.md

 By following this guide, you will learn how to:
 1. Customize the test data generation process by tuning flow prompts.
-2. Generate high-quality test data quickly and easily by running a test data generation script.
+2. Generate test data quickly and easily by running a test data generation script.

 **Supported file types**
 - .md - Markdown